For almost a decade I was Chief Financial Officer of an Advertising Agency.

 We often think that our role in the organization is one of “bean counting” or being a “policeman.”
 Although these roles do fall to us, our influence is often more than we think it is.
 If you were listening around the halls and eavesdropping, you may have heard more than once someone say they weren’t going to do something because they “knew” you wouldn’t approve.

 Did your boss ever come to you for advice?
 (Yes, I know he didn’t come often enough.)
 But, the question was did he stop by to shoot the breeze with you from time to time and find out what you thought?
 You may very well have had a greater impact on what was going on around you than you thought.
-(Oh how you enjoyed those moments when everyone turned to you and waited for your answer.)
+(Oh for those moments when everyone turned to you and waited for your answer.)

 The problem for you to solve is how to project what you were doing without seeming like a braggart.
 Not easy, but nothing worth doing is.
-(As they say in Texas: it isn’t bragging if it’s true.)

 In your 90-second announcements and in your resume, is the real you coming out?
 Or, are you still wound up in the functions you performed and the details involved in them?